A Record $100 Million for Barbados Tourism

-The plan outlines policies in relation to marketing especially in key markets, testing new and non traditional markets, identifying market niches, and developing new products.
+The plan outlines policies about marketing, especially in key markets, testing new and non-traditional markets, identifying market niches, and developing new products.

-The $10 million injection into the BTII comes as there continues to be heightened activity around Bridgetown where the country is building capacity.
+The $10 million injections into the BTII comes as there continues to be heightened activity around Bridgetown where the country is building capacity.

 That project is expected to reach as far north as Roebuck Street near the Globe Cinema.